cfe-lab/MiCall/docs/design/stitcher.md

 **Note**: rules apply to contigs that are in the same group.

-# Visualizer
+# Diagnostics

-The Stitcher includes a visualizer tool that helps to see and verify its decisions by producing a visual representation of the stitching process.
-This tool is particularly useful for understanding how contigs are combined or discarded at each step of the stitching process, providing a visual context to the resulting stitched output.
+The Stitcher includes diagnostic tools to ensure transparency and correctness throughout the stitching process.
+Two primary methods are used for diagnostics: visualizer plots and traditional log files.
+These tools help users understand and verify the decisions made by the Stitcher during the stitching process.

 ## The Optional Visualizer Tool